-Just a great, classic, juicy Coleslaw recipe.
+Just a great, creamy, traditional Coleslaw recipe with a terrific homemade Coleslaw dressing.
 Everything you want, none of the unnecessary extras.
-A staple for that’s even better the next day.
+A staple for that’s even better the next day!

 So I like to make plenty of dressing with a combination of both mayonnaise and sour cream, plus mustard and celery salt for flavour, and vinegar to cut through the richness.

-So the only must-do tip I have for Coleslaw is to give it time for the cabbage and carrot to soften and go limp.
-The salt and sugar in the dressing draws out the moisture from the cabbage, thinning out the rich dressing and making the Coleslaw ultra juicy.
+The salt and sugar in the dressing draws out the moisture from the cabbage, thinning out the rich dressing and making the Coleslaw ultra juicy, as well as giving time for the flavours to meld.

 WATCH HOW TO MAKE IT